Free software: Binary blobs and other proprietary software

 In 2006, OpenBSD started the first campaign against the use of binary blobs in kernels.
 Blobs are usually freely distributable device drivers for hardware from vendors that do not reveal driver source code to users or developers.
 This restricts the users' freedom effectively to modify the software and distribute modified versions.
 Also, since the blobs are undocumented and may have bugs, they pose a security risk to any operating system whose kernel includes them.
 The proclaimed aim of the campaign against blobs is to collect hardware documentation that allows developers to write free software drivers for that hardware, ultimately enabling all free operating systems to become or remain blob-free.

 The issue of binary blobs in the Linux kernel and other device drivers motivated some developers in Ireland to launch gNewSense, a Linux-based distribution with all the binary blobs removed.
 The project received support from the Free Software Foundation and stimulated the creation, headed by the Free Software Foundation Latin America, of the Linux-libre kernel.
 As of October 2012, Trisquel is the most popular FSF endorsed Linux distribution ranked by Distrowatch (over 12 months).
-While Debian is not endorsed by the FSF and does not use Linux-libre, it is also a popular distribution available without kernel blobs by default since 2011.
+During that time Debian (which gNewSense was based on), although not being endorsed by the FSF and never using Linux-libre, was also a popular distribution available without kernel blobs by default from 2011 until 2023.
+Nowadays, the GNU project heavily criticizes Debian for offering the installation of nonfree firmware.

 The Linux community uses the term "blob" to refer to all nonfree firmware in a kernel whereas OpenBSD uses the term to refer to device drivers.
 The FSF does not consider OpenBSD to be blob free under the Linux community's definition of blob.